 And we do share it, with every glance.

-Abdul Hamid is a regular contributor to Nightcharm.
-He is also the creator of the once famous website Abdul’s Waking Dream
+Abdul Hamid is the creator of the once famous website Abdul’s Waking Dream

 Opening photograph, Derek and Keith, 1996 by Blake Little.
 Top photo this page:Untitled by Anonymous, 1970s.
 Bottom black and white photograph, Craig on my floor by Stanley Stellar, 1970.
 All photos from The Male Nude.
 Published by Taschen.